United Therapeutics (NASDAQ:UTHR) CFO James Edgemond Sells 21,000 Shares of Stock

-United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) CFO James Edgemond sold 21,000 shares of the business’s stock in a transaction that occurred on Monday, November 24th.
-The stock was sold at an average price of $473.64, for a total value of $9,946,440.00.
-Following the completion of the transaction, the chief financial officer directly owned 8,142 shares in the company, valued at $3,856,376.88.
-The trade was a 72.06% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) CFO James Edgemond sold 21,000 shares of the stock in a transaction dated Monday, December 1st.
+The stock was sold at an average price of $479.99, for a total transaction of $10,079,790.00.
+Following the sale, the chief financial officer owned 8,142 shares in the company, valued at approximately $3,908,078.58.
+This trade represents a 72.06% decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.

 James Edgemond also recently made the following trade(s):